pktgen/fgen/docs/guides/sample_app_ug/cndpfwd.rst

 ..
 SPDX-License-Identifier: BSD-3-Clause
     Copyright (c) 2019-2023 Intel Corporation.

-CNDPFWD Sample Application
+FGENFWD Sample Application
 ==========================

-The cndpfwd sample application is a simple example of packet processing using CNDP API.
+The fgenfwd sample application is a simple example of packet processing using FGEN API.
 The "pkt_api" option lets you choose among the xskdev or pktdev API.
 The following modes are available:

  * drop (aka rx-only)